 ECS President | 1908-1909

-Acheson continued to experiment and developed a process to make very pure graphite.
+Acheson continued to experiment and developed a process to make artificial graphite.
 The Acheson Graphite Co. was formed in 1899.
-In 1928 this company was merged with National Carbon Co.
+In 1928, the company merged with National Carbon Co.
 Acheson also developed colloidal graphite products.
 Commercial forms called Oildag and Aquadag were manufactured by the Acheson Colloids Co.

 Acheson received many honors and awards including the Perkin Medal and an honorary Doctor of Science degree.
 In 1928, he provided funds to establish what is known as the Edward Goodrich Acheson Award.
 In 1929, he was himself the first recipient.
 The Acheson family has provided funds to maintain the award.
 One of the highest honors ECS bestows, it recognizes distinguished contributions to the advancement of any of the Society’s objects, purposes or activities.